Brilliant Babar sizzles at Lord’s

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 LONDON: There was this silky touch that’s the hallmark of a batting genius.
-His 11 sweetly-timed boundaries brought the Pakistani fans at Lord’s to their feet.
+His 11 sweetly-timed boundaries brought the Pakistani fans at Lord’s to their feet, writes Khalid Hussain.

-Babar Azam, on Friday, once again showed why he is one of the few silver linings in Pakistan’s otherwise disappointing World Cup campaign.

 In the process, Babar broke yet another record when he surpassed the legendary Javed Miandad as the highest run-getter in a World Cup.
 Miandad had amassed 437 runs from nine World Cup matches in the 1992 edition of the tournament in Australia and New Zealand.
 Miandad scored five fifties in the World Cup, playing a key role in Pakistan’s title-winning campaign.